leemingee/generative-learning/content/about.md

 weight: 50
 ---

-This is two days to Chrismas, the weather become warmer in NY these days, nice time to launch this blog.
+There are two days left to Chrismas day, the weather become warmer in NY recently, nice time to launch this blog.
 My name is Ming Li, currently a Statistics student in Columbia University.
 Currently I m based in NY and planning to work as a data scientist in the coming year.
 This blog is about things that interest me or something I want to share with you, namely:

 1. Data Science and how I apply it to everyday life.